nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example context**:

 Oh no, you realised that you have a number of deadlines during the period of time Hack&Roll would run.
-You decide to not participate in it anymore.
+Taking into account Alex's absence as well, You decide to not participate in it anymore.

 **What to type**: